NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 10 February 2025 | Community Meeting (virtual)
 20 January 2025 | OSB-Trail-SystemEngineers Kick-Off (virtual)
 13 January 2025 | Community Meeting (virtual)

 ### Community Meeting (virtual)

+(5 May 2025, virtual event)

+We discussed various aspects of the OpenStudyBuilder in our monthly community meeting.

+### OSB-Trail-SystemEngineers (Testing, Loading, Migration)

+(28 April 2025, 15:00-16:00 CET, virtual event)

+This session in our COSA Collaboration Team for OSB-Trail-SystemEngineers focused on Testing, Initial Loading, and Migrations.

+### Community Meeting (virtual)